powerpak/pathospot-compare/README.md

 ## Requirements

-This bioinformatics pipeline requires ruby 2.2 with rake >10.5 and bundler, python 2.7 with the modules in `requirements.txt`, [MUMmer][] 3.23, the standard Linux build tools, and other software that the pipeline can build and install itself.
-[Vagrant][] can be used to rapidly setup a ready-to-use Linux virtual machine either locally or on a cloud provider (e.g., AWS).
+This bioinformatics pipeline requires Linux, ruby 2.2 with rake >10.5 and bundler, python 2.7 with the modules in `requirements.txt`, [MUMmer][] 3.23, the standard Linux build toolchain, and additional software that the pipeline will build and install itself.
+For non-Linux users, [Vagrant][] can be used to build and launch a Linux virtual machine with the pipeline ready-to-use, either locally or on a cloud provider (e.g., AWS).

 [MUMmer]: http://mummer.sourceforge.net/

-### Vagrant
+### Using vagrant

 Download and install Vagrant using any of the [official installers][vagrant] for Mac, Windows, or Linux.
 Vagrant supports both local virtualization via VirtualBox and cloud hosts (e.g., AWS).

 [vagrant]: https://www.vagrantup.com/downloads.html

-#### Vagrant + VirtualBox
+#### Local virtual machine on VirtualBox

-The easiest way to get started is to [install VirtualBox][virtualbox].
+The easiest way to try the pipeline with Vagrant is to [install VirtualBox][virtualbox].
 Then, clone this repository to a directory, `cd` into it, and run the following:

     $ vagrant up